utep-cs-systems-courses/arch1-project2-Mandoortiz/project/README.md

   * S1: Has the red and green lights under the panel perform a light show
   * S2: Dims the red and green lights
   * S3: Plays the first two bars of Twinkle, Twinkle Little Star.
-  * S4: Turns off lights and buzzer

-## Errors:

-   assembly.s does not run
+  * S4: Plays lightshow, but code written in assembly